KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/thesis_report.md

 - Describe your findings

 #### Discussion
-- Discuss the generalizability, reliability and validity of your findings.
+- Discuss the reliability, validity and generalizability of your findings.
+How much can the reader trust your results?
+To what extent were you able to answer your research question?

 ### Penetration testing task #2
 ...